The Protector’s Guide to Establishing an Intelligence Baseline

 PUBLIC RECORDS DATA

 We can access public record repositories to formulate a deeper background story of a POI.
 These indexes provide exceptional access to case information, including criminal arrests, civil litigation, bankruptcies, liens, judgments, foreclosures, divorce, child custody, intellectual property, and trademark infringement claims.
+They’re also a key indicator for recidivism, which is essential to have insight into as you conduct research.

 During stages 5 and 6, we move on from preliminary data gathering to more accurately assessing risk, communicating our findings with those who need to know, and implementing security protocols for that case.
 At this point, investigators need to get their team leadership involved to review the facts of the case and then develop a plan consistent with the culture and mission of the organization.